 The philosophy of this definition can be extended to more general matters relating to government occasions and functions.
 For practical purposes, protocol is about following correct procedures.
 It is the art of ensuring that official (and unofficial) occasions, visits, meetings and functions are planned and conducted in accordance with a set of rules that are formally, socially and culturally accepted and expected by the parties involved.
 The importance of protocol in fostering positive relations and outcomes should not be underestimated or overlooked.

-The Department of the Premier and Cabinet's Protocol Branch is part of the Whole of Government’s Future Directions and Strategic Projects Unit, Cabinet and Policy Division.
-The role of the Branch includes:
+The Department of the Premier and Cabinet's State Ceremonial and Events unit is part of the Executive Service's branch in the State Services Division.
+The role of the unit includes:

 the planning and coordination of Royal, Head of State, Head of Government, Ministerial, Head of Mission and other official visits to the State by Guests of Government and other distinguished visitors